memoryhonest/nCovMemory-en/docs/2020-01-28/epidemic_prevention_in_wuhan.md

 # Epidemic Prevention in Wuhan: How to Make Good Use of Available Resources?

-Originally published in *Sanlian Lifeweek*, Jan 28th, 2020.
+Originally published in *Sanlian Lifeweek(三联生活周刊)* on Jan.
+28th, 2020

 By Jan 28th, according to the National Health Commission, nearly 6,000 medical staff have been dispatched to Hubei province to support the